 Contact me directly by email so we can discuss your project.

 If you are going to approach traditional publishers ( any of the big 5 and their imprints), you will not need my services.
 The traditional publisher will choose an illustrator for you.
-You will not have any control over the process.
+You will probably not have any control over the process.
 Showing a traditional publisher your manuscript with illustrations may hurt your chances of being traditionally published.
 I love to work directly with publishers and art directors, but they are the ones who control this process, not the authors.

 If you are planning on self-publishing, Print On Demand (POD) like KDP, CreateSpace or IngramSpark or a printer, (that you pay to print your book) you WILL need professional illustrations.
 I would love to work with you.